FOSDEM/video-fazantix/layer/framefwd_rework.md

     - if no frame was available, create a frame by depleting the frame budget
     - if the frame budget is exhausted, it should return nil and allow the caller to framedrop
         - log a framedrop
-    - frame budget never gets increased
-    - reset the frame's "ever read" flag
+    - unmark the frame for recycling and return it
 - FinishedWriting should:
     - push to the frame queue

 #### misc
 * the frame queue size should be the same as the frame budget, so that writes never block
-* all of these should be atomic
+* all of these operations should be atomic
+* frame budget never gets increased